 The market price of our Class A common stock could decline as a result of sales of a large number of shares of our Class A common stock in the market after this offering and the concurrent private placement, and the perception that these sales could occur may also depress the market price of our Class A common stock.
-Based on 11,817,248 shares of our Class A common stock (including the Capital Stock Conversions) and 348,501,449 shares of our Class B common stock (including the Capital Stock Conversions) and 348,501,449 shares of our Class B common stock (including the Capital Stock Conversions and the RSU Settlement) outstanding as of December 31, 2017, we will have 53,080,406 shares of our Class A common stock and 339,323,858 shares Class B common stock outstanding after this offering and the concurrent private placement.
-Our executive officers, directors, and the holders of substantially all of our capital stock and securities convertible into or exchangeable for our capital stock have entered into market standoff agreements with us or have entered into lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions, not to sell any of our stock for 180 days following the date of this prospectus.
-We refer to such period.
-Pursuant to the lock-up agreements with the underwriters, if (i) at least 120 days have elapsed since the date of this prospectus, (ii) we have publicly released our earnings results for the quarterly period during which this offering occurred, and (iii) such lock-up period is scheduled to end during or within five trading days prior to a broadly applicable period during which trading in our securities would not be perimitted under writers may release certain stockholders from the market standoff agreements or lock-up agreements prior to the end of the lock-up period.
+Based on 11,817,248 shares of our Class A common stock (including the Capital Stock Conversions) and 348,501,449 shares of our Class B common stock (including the Capital Stock Conversions and the RSU Settlement) outstanding as of December 31, 2017, we will have 52,579,153 shares of our Class A common stock and 339,323,858 shares Class B common stock outstanding after this offering and the concurrent private placement.
+Our executive officers, directors, and the holders of substantially all of our capital stock and securities convertible into or exchangeable for our capital stock have entered into market standoff agreements with us or have entered into lock-up agreements with the underwriters under which they have agreed, subject to specific exceptions, not to sell any of our stock for 180 days following the date of this prospectus. (ii) we have publicly released our earnings results for the quarterly period during which this offering occurred, and (iii) such lock-up period is scheduled to end during or within five trading days prior to a broadly applicable period during which trading in our securities would not be permitted under our insider trading policy, or a blackout period, such lock-up period will end ten trading days prior to the commencement of such blackout period.
+We and the underwriters may release certain stockholders from the market standoff agreements or lock-up agreements prior to the end of the lock-up period.